agbarnett/weekends/README.md

 * Data in subfolder
 * Selected figures in subfolder

-The data subfolder contains the data in R format used to run the analyses after processing to remove excluded submissions and reviews.
+The data subfolder contains the data in R format used to run the analyses after processing to remove excluded submissions and peer reviews.